-a.
+- a.
 Establishment of Gaming Commission.
-There is established by the Tribe hereby a Commission acting under the authority of the Tribe to be known as the Big Valley Gaming Commission.
-The Gaming Commission shall be composed of five (5) members of the Tribe, all of whom shall be elected by the same process by which officers of the Tribe are elected.
+There is established by the Tribe a Commission, acting under the authority of the Tribe, to be known as the Coyote Valley Gaming Commission.
+The Gaming Commission shall be composed of five (5) persons who would themselves qualify for licensing under this Ordinance, and shall be appointed by the Coyote Valley Tribal Council. - b.

-b.
 Disqualifications for Office.
-The following persons may not serve as Commissioners:

-(1) Employees of any Gaming Enterprise on the Reservation;

-(2) Persons related to any Gaming Contractor (including any principal thereof or Closely Associated Independent Contractor).

-(3) Persons who would not be eligible to be officers of the Tribe pursuant to the Tribe's Articles and Bylaws;
+The following persons may not serve as Commissioners: - (1) Employees of any Gaming Enterprise on the Reservation; - (2) Persons related to any Gaming Contractor (including any principal thereof or Closely Associated Independent Contractor). - (3) Persons who would not be eligible to be officers of the Tribe pursuant to the Tribe's Constitution; - c.

-c.
 Terms of Office.
-The Commissioners shall serve for two year terms, except that immediately after enactment of this Gaming Act two (2) of the Commissioners shall serve for two years, and three (3) of the Commissioners shall serve for three years.
-Commissioners may serve for more than one term.

-d.
+There shall be a Chairperson of the Tribal Gaming Commission, who shall be appointed for a term of two (2) years.
+The remaining members of the Commission shall be appointed for terms of two (2) years. - d.
 Removal from Office.
-Commissioners may only be removed from office before the expiration of their terms by the Tribe for neglect of duty, malfeasance or other good cause shown.
-The procedure for removing a Commissioner shall be the same as for removing an officer of the Tribe.
+Commissioners may only be removed from office before the expiration of their terms by the Tribal Council for neglect of duty, misconduct, malfeasance, or other acts that would render such persons unqualified for such duties or for licensure hereunder.
+An affirmative vote of at least five (5) members of the Tribal Council, taken in an open meeting after a duly noticed hearing at which the member charged with misconduct shall have the right to hear and present evidence concerning his/her removal, shall be required to remove a member of the Commission.
+At the request of the member whose removal is at issue, the hearing may be held in executive session.
+The Tribal Council also may be elect to receive in executive session any evidence public disclosure of which might compromise any on-going law enforcement investigation. - e.

-e.
 Quorum.
-Three (3) members of the Gaming Commission shall constitute a quorum.
+Three (3) members of the Gaming Commission shall constitute a quorum. - f.

-f.
 Officers and Duties.
 The Gaming Commission shall select, by majority vote, a Chairman, Vice-Chairman and Secretary.
 The Chairman shall preside over meetings of the Gaming Commission and the Vice-Chairman shall preside in absence of the Chairman.
 The Secretary shall record in writing the minutes of all Gaming Commission meetings and all official actions taken by the Gaming Commission.

-g.
+- g.
 Voting.
 All actions of the Gaming Commission shall be taken by majority vote.
-The Commission Chairman may vote on any issue.
+The Commission Chairman may vote on any issue. - h.

-h.
 Meetings.
-Meetings shall be held at least once per month, on the second Monday of the month at 6:00 p.m. at the Tribe's primary meeting facility.
-Additional meetings shall be held as called by the Chairman or by at least three (3) other Commissioners.
+Meetings shall be held at least once per month, on the second Tuesday of the month at the Tribe's primary meeting facility.
+Additional meetings shall be held as called by the Chairman or by at least two (2) other Commissioners.
 Notice of meetings shall be given in writing to each Commissioner, served by first class mail or personal delivery at least five (5) business days prior to such meeting.
+Meetings may be called at any time, by any means, with unanimous consent of the Commissioners. - i.
+Compensation for Serving.
+The Tribal Council shall determine and authorize the compensation to be paid to Commissioners based on a determination of time required to be expended upon Commission duties and the qualifications of the appointed Commissioners.